Dkowald/kwld.GitPackage/doc/GitGet.md

 glob entries are case-insensitive.
 glob's are simple pattern match, using ** to match any-folder and * to match any char.

+### --ignore:[globs]
+A set of comma ',' delimited globs to ignore some selected files.
+Defaults to none: null

 #### --get-root:[get-root]
 A sub-path withing the origin repository tree to collect files from.
 Only repository files withing this path will be